Invitation to Submit

 In addition, we encourage you to contribute content that can help us to continue to deepen and complexify the academic conversation, stay apprised of relevant scholarship, and think about the ways in which we can translate our research to different audiences.
 To this end, our goals are threefold.
 First, we aim to provide subscribers with short summaries of recent research in the field that reimagines dominant patterns of relationship, representation, and resource distribution in the internationalization of education.
 Second, we aim to connect critical research with internationalization in practice, thus providing a venue for collaboration and the exchange of ideas between these two all-too-often disconnected worlds.
 Third, we aim to provide a venue for critical scholarly perspectives of internationalization that speak to fresh approaches to internationalization research and practice.

-To address the three goals of the CIS Network Newsletter, we are currently accepting submissions of three types:
+To address the three goals of the CIS Network Newsletter, we are currently accepting submissions of three types through

 1. Research Briefs that communicate about recent and ongoing research in critical internationalization studies.
 Generally speaking, the intended audience for a research brief comprises other researchers and scholars, whether in academic or non-academic positions.